redhat-gamedev/srt-multiplayer-game-design/conytibuting.md

 - Maintain SRT's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Atom
+- Engage the community in working toward the best possible SRT
-- Enable a sustainable system for Atom's maintainers to review contributions
+- Enable a sustainable system for SRT's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: